 Why Investors Invest in Bond Market?

-The Bond Market functions in two different markets, i.e. Primary Market and Secondary Market.
-In the Primary Market, first-time issuance of bonds or for that matter that particular security takes place.
+The Bond Market functions in two different markets, i.e., Primary Market and Secondary Market.
+In the Primary Market, first-time issuance of bonds or, for that matter, that particular security takes place.
 In other words, all fresh or new issues of bonds offer to the public for subscription happens through the Primary Market.
-And the subscription, allotment, and distribution take place directly between the bond issuer and the bond subscriber/investor.
+And the subscription, allotment, and distribution occur directly between the bond issuer and the bond subscriber/investor.
 Here there is no involvement of any intermediary, and bonds are out for issuance and listing for the first time in the market.

 Types of Bond Market

-Bonds Market have five major categorization.
-Each one of them is different from another, they are as follows:-
+Bonds Market has five major categorizations.
+Each one of them is different from another; they are as follows:-

 Corporate Bonds Market

 When any private or public company issues bonds in this market, such bonds are usually referred to as corporate bonds.
 And such a market where the regular trade occurs is referred to as the Corporate Bonds Market.
 Public companies can also issue convertible bonds, which can be later converted into equity shares as well.
 These Bonds are a long-term source of finance for the companies and will have a minimum maturity of 1 year.